zichongkao/selectstarsql/frontmatter.md

 ## Credits and Contact
 For corrections and suggestions, please write me (Kao) at zichongkao@gmail.com.
 You can find out more about me at <a href="http://kaomorphism.com">Kaomorphism</a>.

-<a href="https://thepitz.io/">Noam Castel</a> did an amazing job on the <a href="/he/">Hebrew translation</a>.
-Please reach out to him for kudos and suggestions for the Hebrew version, or if you are interested translating it into other languages.
+<a href="https://thepitz.io/">Noam Castel</a> and Jowan Vogel did an amazing job on the <a href="/he/">Hebrew</a> and <a href="/nl">Dutch</a> translations.
+Please reach out to them for kudos and suggestions, or if you are interested translating it into other languages.

 Much thanks to Sonja Lea Heinze, Quinn Batten, and <a href="https://nickretallack.com">Nicholas Retallack</a> for providing valuable feedback.